Princess Blanca of Bourbon: Family

-Blanca's childhood was marked by the third Carlist War (1872–1876) in which her father tried, unsuccessfully, to gain the throne of Spain by force.
-To be near the Spanish border Margherita moved with her children to Pau.
-For a time in 1875, Blanca lived in Elizondo, Navarre at the court established by her father.
-After the war ended badly, crushing Don Carlos' hopes of taking the throne of Spain, the family lived mostly in the Parisian district of Passy.
+Meanwhile, Blanca's father, Don Carlos, started the Third Carlist War, in 1872.
+Blanca's mother became a nurse and was called "L'Ange de la Charité".
+During this period, Blanca and her siblings were sent to Schloss Frohsdorf, the Count and Countess of Chambord's home.
+In 1874, Margherita's give birth to Princess Beatrice, and in 1876, to Princess Alice.
+The same year, the Third Carlist War ended by Don Carlos's defeat.
+Repatriating to Paris at the end of June 1876, the family took up residence in Passy at the n°49 on the Rue de la Pompe.
 In 1881 they were expelled from France due to Carlos's political activities.
 By then Blanca's parents had drifted apart.
 Her father went to live in his palace in Venice, while her mother retired to Tenuata Reale, an estate in Viareggio, Italy inherited in 1879 from Blanca's great-grandmother, Duchess Maria Teresa of Parma.
 Blanca and her siblings divided their time between their parents.
 In 1881 Blanca and her sisters entered the Sacre Coeur, a Catholic school run by nuns in Florence.
 Blanca played the mandolin and was very fond of horses.
 In 1883, upon finishing her schooling, she visited Spain incognito with her parents' permission.
 At her return she was officially introduced to the court in Vienna.

+In 1883 the last legitimate prince in the male-line of Louis XV, Henri, Count of Chambord, died childless leaving, in the eyes of French royalists excepting recalcitrant legitimists, the Count of Paris as heir to the Bourbon crown of France.
+However, the legitimists recognized Blanca's grandfather, Prince Juan of Bourbon, as the rightful King of France and Navarra.
+In 1887, Juan died and Blanca's father, Don Carlos, became the legitimist pretender to the French throne.
+At that time, Blanca and her siblings began to describe themselves as children of the King of France, in addition to the title of King of Spain claimed by Don Carlos.

-Marriage and issue
+Marriage and children

 Blanca with her husband and their ten children.
 From left to right: Archduchess Assunta, Archduke Franz Josef, Archduchess Immaculata, Archduchess Maria Antonia, Archduke Rainier, Archduke Leopold Salvator of Austria, Archduchess Dolores, Archduke Anton, Archduke Karl, Archduke Leopold, Archduchess Margaretha and Blanca.
 Vienna, 1915.

 At the court of the Habsburgs, Blanca, the eldest and the best looking of four sisters, attracted the attention of Archduke Leopold Salvator of Austria, second child and eldest son of Archduke Karl Salvator of Austria and his wife Princess Maria Immaculata of Bourbon-Two Sicilies.
 They were married on 24 October 1889 at Schloss Frohsdorf in Lanzenkirchen, Lower Austria, Austria.
 The newlyweds settled in Lemberg, Galicia, then in Agram, Croatia and finally in Vienna, following Archduke Leopold Salvator's military appointments.

 Blanca and Leopold Salvator's main residence was the Palais Toskana in Vienna.
 They also owned Schloss Wilhelminenberg and a rural estate near Viareggio, which Archduchess Blanca inherited from her mother.
 The marriage was happy and produced ten children: